The mestiza muse

 Remember, it’s always best to consult with a dermatologist or a hair care professional if you’re struggling with excessively oily hair.
 They can help determine the underlying cause and recommend appropriate treatments or changes in your hair care routine.

+Let’s start by understanding the science behind it.
 Oily hair is primarily caused by an overproduction of sebum, a natural oil produced by sebaceous glands on your scalp.
-While sebum is essential for keeping your hair healthy and shiny, too much of it can make your hair look greasy and unwashed.
-Various factors such as hormonal changes, diet, stress, and improper hair care can contribute to excess oil production.
+While sebum is essential for keeping your hair healthy and shiny, too much can make the scalp.

-Symptoms of Oily Hair
+Symptoms of Oily Hair:

 • Hair that looks or feels greasy even shortly after washing